Adoption Self Help Manual

-Ask if they have a fixed fee or a sliding fee schedule.
+- Ask if they have a fixed fee or a sliding fee schedule.
 For your own information, a sliding scale is illegal in some states.
-You will have to check your state law to be sure the agency you are dealing with isn't doing something they
+You will have to check your state law to be sure the agency you are dealing with isn't doing something they shouldn't be doing.

 Here is an important strategy I recommend to help you achieve this "official status":